-Program Abstract 1 The BMIT department offers degrees and/or certificates in Computer Information Systems, Computer Science, Web Development, CompTIA, and Software Development.
-2 The program is responding the community needs by designing course work that all students to receive skills sets that the marketplace requires.
-Program Strengths 1 The department has spent the better part of the last year redesigning the entire (Web Development program, adapting the curriculum to meet the realities of other student population, external and internal environmental factors, the renewed emphasis on CTE programs, and the emphasis placed to the state on the development of TMC.
-2 The department reduced the number of programs from four to a single AS-T and three certificates achievement.
-3 Developed an AS-T in Computer Science in response to support from the local CSU.
-4 A reduction in the number of articulation agreements with local high schools will strengthen our program and dramatically increase the number of students who are successfully completing programs.
-5 Retention rate improved from $78.6\%$ to $83.9\%$ and the success rate improved from $60.8\%$ to $61.4\%$ 1 There is currently little to no programmatic data due to the complete overhaul of the curriculum.
-Program Challenges 2 Existing degrees and certificates require too many units to complete.
-3 Insufficient staffing and adjunct pools to offer all of the advanced courses required.
-4 Technology resources limit teaching the latest software and hardware skills.
-5 Continually updating technology specific to the program is a challenge Opportunities 1 Develop a more robust, integrated assessment plan.
-Program Goals 1 Change the course identifier from COMS to COMP to eliminate the confusion with Communication Studies, eliminate with transfer schools, and to align with the C-ID identifier.
-2 Continue to lobby for changes in the data that identifies only students working in an actual compute technology company as working in the field, eliminating students working for government, agricultu energy, another manufacturing industries from the category.
+The program is responding the community needs by designing course work that all students to receive skills sets that the marketplace requires.

+The department has spent the better part of the last year redesigning the entire (Web Development) program, adapting the curriculum to meet the realities of other student population, external and internal environmental factors, the renewed emphasis on CTE programs, and the emphasis placed by the state on the development of TMC.

+- The department reduced the number of programs from four to a single AS-T and three certificates of achievement. - 3 Developed an AS-T in Computer Science in response to support from the local CSU. - A reduction in the number of articulation agreements with local high schools will strengthen our - 4 program and dramatically increase the number of students who are successfully completing programs. - Retention rate improved from 78.6% to 83.9% and the success rate improved from 60.8% to 61.4%

+- 1 There is currently little to no programmatic data due to the complete overhaul of the curriculum. - 2 Existing degrees and certificates require too many units to complete. - 3 Insufficient staffing and adjunct pools to offer all of the advanced courses required. - 4 Technology resources limit teaching the latest software and hardware skills. - 5 Continually updating technology specific to the program is a challenge

+1 Develop a more robust, integrated assessment plan.

+- 1 Change the course identifier from COMS to COMP to eliminate the confusion with Communication Studies, eliminate with transfer schools, and to align with the C-ID identifier. - Continue to lobby for changes in the data that identifies only students working in an actual computer technology company as working in the field, eliminating students working for government, agriculture, energy, another manufacturing industries from the category.
 This skews the data.